wifwucite/esphome-ble-controller/README.md

   # the example below just logs the pass keys
   on_show_pass_key:
   - logger.log:
-      format: "The pass key is %s"
+      format: "pass key is %s"
       args: 'pass_key.c_str()'
   # automation that is invoked when the authentication is complete (either with success or failure)
   on_authentication_complete: